5 min read

 These are some essential items to consider when planning your trip.
 I hope I made it clear about the packing list for trekking in Nepal through this blog.

-If you want a trek specific equipment list then please check our packing list for few trekking destinations:
+If you want a trek-specific equipment list, then please check our packing list for a few trekking destinations:

 Tags: